musketeers-br/sql-embeddings/README.md

 ## Installation

-### Setting a LLM API key
+### Setting an API key

-To utilize the Large Language Model (LLM) service, you'll need an API key.
-Currently, the project supports OpenAI's LLM service.
+If you're planning to use an online embeddings service, you'll need an API key.
+Currently, the project supports OpenAI's Embeddings service.

 [Obtain your OpenAI API key by creating an account on their platform](https://openai.com/).